HUNT Price Tops $0.34 on Top Exchanges (HUNT)

-HUNT (HUNT) traded 1.6% higher against the dollar during the 24-hour period ending at 23:00 PM ET on May 14th.
-One HUNT token can currently be purchased for about $0.34 or 0.00001244 BTC on exchanges.
-HUNT has a market cap of $67.29 million and approximately $2.81 million worth of HUNT was traded on exchanges in the last day.
-In the last week, HUNT has traded 4.3% lower against the dollar.
+HUNT (HUNT) traded 1.4% higher against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on May 15th.
+HUNT has a total market cap of $67.13 million and approximately $2.96 million worth of HUNT was traded on exchanges in the last day.
+Over the last seven days, HUNT has traded 2.4% lower against the U.S. dollar.
+One HUNT token can currently be purchased for approximately $0.34 or 0.00001233 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.